 The alpha female of a baboon tribe, when holding court, is a calculating machine of underhanded intrigue.
 Her air of calm repose disguises a cunning wit that cuts with the quickness of a rapier in the hands of a fencing master.
 She peers with bored disdain at her court assembled before her, and rules with insouciant force.
 With a simple wave of her arm, she may reward with fabulous baubles or condemn to horrible demise.
 Her long machinations have crafted such a sturdy straightjacket of obligation, gratitude, hope, and dread that on most occasions she simply watches with languid eyes the fretting and strutting upon her stage as the players perform in exact accordance with her unspoken commands.
 Yet on rare occasion, her own passion overcomes her, and she plays.

 Maria Gelada sat quietly knitting.
-Her long pink rods of painted aluminum taping against each other, gradually consuming an endless length of fluffy red fiber.
-Like an eternal linguini noodle getting slurped into a child’s mouth, it was twisted and pulled first into an indecipherable mass of knots and loops, then into sturdy, useful things.
+Her long pink rods of painted aluminum tapping against each other, gradually consuming an endless length of fluffy red fiber.
+Like an endless linguini noodle getting slurped into a child’s mouth, it was twisted and pulled first into an indecipherable mass of knots and loops, then into sturdy, useful things.
 Her knitting was ceaseless, occupying every spare moment.
 She knitted in an eternal loop that weaved vast reams of yarn into a cornucopia of garments, scarves, cloths, and covers, of nearly every size, shape, and color.
 Her industriousness adorned nearly every friend and relation, from the tender bottoms of her tiniest newborn godchild, to the scabbed knees and elbows her rambunctious nieces and nephews, to the slowly decaying grayness of her plodding uncles and aunts.

 On her torso she wore a garment fabricated from the same material that the needles manipulated, a red wool sweater.
 She sat at a large oak table polished to a painful gleam, adorned with silver candelabra, baskets of perfectly ripe fruit, and generous bowls heaped with nuts.
 Behind her stood two beefy men in gray suits, their hands folded in front of them in stoic obedience.
 Before her sat a small, wiry man with a pile of ledgers and notebooks, tapping figures into a calculator.